aromig/vue-image-box/README.md

 Lightweight and simple-ish image gallery component for Vue.js.

-Images can be cycled throgh using the left & right arrow keys, and closed with the escape key.
+Images can be cycled through using the left & right arrow keys, and closed with the escape key.

 Demo: [vue-image-box.netlify.com](https://vue-image-box.netlify.com)